jadeglaze/spock/README.md

 ## Weaknesses
 - Don't really like the auto-increment DB IDs but it's fine for this toy.
 - Can't delete convos.
+- There's no priming the bot with guidelines.
+- Drizzle seems to kinda suck at updating the DB to match the schema.

 ## Captain's Log
 - Learn a bunch about v0, Create T3 App (This is my first React app and first TypeScript app.)